ankitsinhaiitg/Wrong_adjacencies/README.md

-# Wrong_adjacencies for MGRA Result
+# Wrong_adjacencies for MGRA Results